How to Get 100 Google Reviews in 90 Days

 Turn Negatives Into Positives

-One thoughtful response to a negative review demonstrates more character than 50 five-star salon reviews.
+One thoughtful response to a negative review demonstrates more character than 50 five-star reviews.
 Use it to showcase your professionalism.

 Advanced Tactics That Accelerate Growth